djacura/AGame/README.md

    $ source env/Scripts/activate
    ```

-8. In focus folder make a `.env` file and add the variables below.
+8. In AGame folder make a `.env` file and add the variables below.

    > There is a handy .templates.env file with all the variables.